Energy Efficiency 101

 Occupancy sensors — Install switch plate occupancy sensors that automatically turn lights on when people are present and off when they leave the room.

-Energy Star appliances — The federal government’s Energy Star program independently certifies products that save energy without sacrificing features or functionality.
+ENERGY STAR® appliances — The federal government’s ENERGY STAR program independently certifies products that save energy without sacrificing features or functionality.
 Savings can be significant with appliances such as clothes washers and dryers, water heaters, refrigerators and freezers, which traditionally consume the lion’s share of a household’s utility budget.
-OUC’s Burns says Energy Star appliances “are an especially good idea.”

 Spend a little to save a lot — The U.S. Small Business Administration suggests signing up for an annual maintenance contract so that your heating, ventilating and air-conditioning systems are kept in tip-top shape.
-“Even a new Energy Star-qualified HVAC system will decline in performance without regular maintenance,” the SBA advises.
+“Even new a HVAC system that has earned the ENERGY STAR certification will decline in performance without regular maintenance,” the SBA advises.

 Be a fan boy (or fan girl) — Think of when you can spare the air conditioner.
 Sometimes, a simple, low-energy ceiling fan can move enough air to cool you down and make life bearable.